social-science-data-editors/guidance/template-README.md

 # Template README and Guidance

-> INSTRUCTIONS: This README suggests structure and content that would be seen favorably by the AEA Data Editor.
-It is available as [Markdown/txt](https://github.com/AEADataEditor/aea-de-guidance/blob/master/template-README.md), [Word](templates/README.docx), [LaTeX](templates/README.tex), and [PDF](templates/README.pdf).
+> INSTRUCTIONS: This README suggests structure and content that have been approved by the [AEA Data Editor](https://aeadataeditor.github.io/aea-de-guidance/) and by the Data Editor of the Review of Economic Studies.
+It is available as [Markdown/txt](https://github.com/social-science-data-editors/guidance/blob/master/template-README.md), [Word](templates/README.docx), [LaTeX](templates/README.tex), and [PDF](templates/README.pdf).
 In practice, there are many variations and complications, and authors should feel free to adapt to their needs.
 All instructions can (should) be removed from the final README (in Markdown, remove lines starting with `> INSTRUCTIONS`).
 Please ensure that a PDF is submitted in addition to the chosen native format.

 Data Availability Statements
 ----------------------------

 > INSTRUCTIONS: Every README should contain a description of the location and accessibility of the data used in the article.
 These descriptions are generally referred to as "Data Availability Statements" (DAS).
 This should include ALL data, regardless of whether they are provided as part of the replication archive or not, and regardless of size or scope.
 For instance, if using deflators, the source of the deflators (e.g. at the national statistical office) should also be listed here.
 DAS can be complex and varied.
-Examples are provided [here](https://social-science-data-editors.github.io/guidance/Requested_information_dcas.html), and below.
+Examples are provided [here](Requested_information_dcas.md), and below.

 > INSTRUCTIONS: If providing a datafile per data source, list them here; if providing combined/derived datafiles, list them separately after the DAS.

-> INSTRUCTIONS: DAS do not replace Data Citations (see [Guidance](https://social-science-data-editors.github.io/guidance/Data_citation_guidance.html)).
+> INSTRUCTIONS: DAS do not replace Data Citations (see [Guidance](Data_citation_guidance.md)).
 Rather, they augment them.
 Depending on journal requirements and to some extent stylistic considerations, data citations should appear in the main article, in an appendix, or in the README.
 However, data citations only provide information **where** to find the data, not **how to access** that data.
 Thus, DAS augment data citations by going into additional detail that allow a researcher to assess cost, complexity, and availability over time of the data used by the original author.

 ### Example for public use data
 > The [DATA TYPE] data used to support the findings of this study have been deposited in the [NAME] repository ([DOI or OTHER PERSISTENT IDENTIFIER]). [[1](https://www.hindawi.com/research.data/#statement.templates)]